tseropian/notsaved/content/post/014-digital-time-capsule.md

 That's 13 folders, which you can browse in Section 5.

 ### 3. What I Unearthed: Discoveries and Limitations
-The process has some limitations, which I believe is linked to the scraping mechanism of the WBM.

-My very first websites were using iframe and these are not supported very well (who would have thought so)

-Some pages were missing (not a lot) and some images as well (mostly the ones which were displayed in CSS, mostly the ones designed in popup in in the 2003/4 era).

-But overall, I managed to revive a substantial enough sample of my web development history, especially in my early years.
-These archives are [available online](http://archives.followtheway.info).

-I have warned you.
-These websites are o

 The process has some limitations, which, I believe, are linked to WBM's scraping mechanism.

 My very first websites used iframes, and they weren't very well supported (who would have thought so?).